 It takes place in a small alpine town riddled with tragic history, including a school bus accident that claimed the lives of many local children.
 The drama begins when one of that accident’s victims, Camille (Yara Pilartz), turns up on her family’s doorstep ten years later, miraculously back to life at the same age she died.
-Camille’s family — mother Claire (Anne Consigny), father Jérôme (Frédéric Pierrot), and older sister Léna (Jenna Thiam) — are shocked, of course, but Camille is just as confused, with no memory of her death, and no understanding of what has happened to her.
-She turns out to the be tip of an iceberg, however, as other “returned” start showing up to haunt the town’s citizens.
+Camille’s family—mother Claire (Anne Consigny), father Jérôme (Frédéric Pierrot), and older sister Léna (Jenna Thiam)—are shocked, of course, but Camille is just as confused, with no memory of her death, and no understanding of what has happened to her.
+She turns out to the be tip of an iceberg, however, as other “returned” people start showing up to haunt the town’s citizens.
 Among them are suicides, the murdered victims of a cannibalistic serial killer, and the many, many dead of a massive dam collapse thirty-five years in the past.
 It’s a vast, inexplicable mystery that comes to consume the entire town, living and dead alike, and it seems to revolve around an inscrutable, haunted little boy named Victor (Swann Nambotin).

 The momentum slows considerably in season two, unfortunately, when the strain of sustaining the complexly spun supernatural lore starts to show.
 Indeed, the second season is, on some levels, unfavorably reminiscent of Lost, another series that gripped its viewers with early mysteries it couldn’t hope to successfully resolve.
 Even so, its season (and most likely series) finale does a commendable job tying together the narrative threads in a thematically satisfying package.